chrisbroski/utipem/adventure1.md

 "I am teaching basic dueling to a younger class today.
 If you helped out, I could pay you a little, and you might even learn something!"

-Can train in all weapon skills.
+Can train in all weapon, combat, and defense skills.

+### Check Traps

+A woodsman needs help checking and re-arming small traps.
+You might run into some very pissed-off animals.

+The Woodsman can train in small game hunting, follow, track and notice.

 Stores
 ------